conan-io/docs/reference/commands/consumer/info.rst

                             unless --profile, -s or -o is specified.
 If you specify both install-folder and any setting/option it will raise an error.
-      -u, --update          check updates exist from upstream remotes -pr PROFILE, --profile PROFILE
-                            Apply the specified profile to the install command -r REMOTE, --remote REMOTE
-                            look in the specified remote server
+      -j [JSON], --json [JSON]
+                            Only with --build_order option, return the information in a json. e.j --json=/path/to/filename.json or --json to output the json
+      -n ONLY, --only ONLY  Show only the specified fields: "id", "build_id", "remote", "url", "license", "requires", "update",
+                            "required", "date", "author", "None". '--paths'
+                            information can also be filtered with options "export_folder", "build_folder", "package_folder",
+                            "source_folder".
+Use '--only None' to show only references.
+      --package-filter [PACKAGE_FILTER]
+                            Print information only for packages that match the filter pattern e.g., MyPackage/1.2@user/channel or
+                            MyPackage*
+      -b [BUILD], --build [BUILD]
+                            Given a build policy, return an ordered list of packages that would be built from sources during the install command
+      -e ENV, --env ENV     Environment variables that will be set during the package build, -e CXX=/usr/bin/clang++
       -o OPTIONS, --options OPTIONS
                             Define options values, e.g., -o Pkg:with_qt=true
+      -pr PROFILE, --profile PROFILE
+                            Apply the specified profile to the install command -r REMOTE, --remote REMOTE
+                            Look in the specified remote server
       -s SETTINGS, --settings SETTINGS
                             Settings to build the package, overwriting the defaults. e.g., -s compiler=gcc
-      -e ENV, --env ENV     Environment variables that will be set during the package build, -e CXX=/usr/bin/clang++
-      -b [BUILD [BUILD ...]], --build [BUILD [BUILD ...]] given a build policy (same install command "build" parameter), return an ordered list of packages that would be built from sources in install command (simulation)
+      -u, --update          Check updates exist from upstream remotes

 **Examples**: